 Which is the better buy?

 - Some collectors only collect proof coins, others only non-proof coins - For the non-collector, it can be difficult to decide which is the better coin to buy.
 We are often asked for advice when people wish to buy a sovereign as a gift.
 Our general advice here is that it depends what you think the recipient will wish to do with the coin.
 For use in jewellery, it is better to use ordinary non-proof coins, as proofs would be spoilt.
 If the recipient is likely to keep and display the coin in its original box, then a proof one may be better

-The best advice we can give for most people about cleaning coins is...don't!
-Cleaning coins rarely improves them and often ruins them.
+The best advice we can give to most people about cleaning coins is...don't!
+Cleaning coins rarely improve them and often ruins them.
 It is certainly impossible to improve their condition by cleaning the coin and doing so can considerably reduce its value.

 If You Really Must........